liyc5929/neuroseqbench/README.md

 ---

-<a name="spiking-neural-networks-for-temporal-processing-status-quo-and-future-prospects"><h3 align="center"> Spiking Neural Networks for Temporal Processing: Status Quo and Future Prospects </h3></a>
+<h3 align="center"><a name="spiking-neural-networks-for-temporal-processing-status-quo-and-future-prospects"> Spiking Neural Networks for Temporal Processing: Status Quo and Future Prospects </a></h3>

 ---